lrre-foss/masher/README.md

 - Version 4.01 (WIP)
 - Version 5.00 (WIP)

 Versions 6.00 and 7.00 are intentionally left unsupported due to the fact that there is no Roblox mesh file available that has been encoded in these formats; thus, there can be no documentation on how it works.

 ## Building

 masher is available both as a CLI app as well as a standalone library for embedding in your own applications.
+You may turn off the `MASHER_BUILD_CLI` option to toggle building the CLI application by default.
 On all platforms, you can use CMake to run the following commands to build masher binaries from source:

 ```sh
 mkdir cmake && cd cmake